whawty/auth/README.md

     © 2016 Markus Grüneis <gimpf@gimpf.org>

     whawty.auth makes use of zxcvbn from https://github.com/dropbox/zxcvbn.
-    The licence of zxcvbn can be found in the file LICENSE.zxcvbn
+    The license of zxcvbn can be found in the file LICENSE.zxcvbn